Apply for a new personal licence or notify us of changes (Licensing Act 2003)

 You must have a personal licence to run or manage a business that sells or supplies alcohol.

-- act as the designated premises supervisor for any business that sells or supplies alcohol
+- act as the Designated Premises Supervisor for any business that sells alcohol

 Anyone who does not hold a personal licence must be authorised to sell alcohol by a personal licence holder.
 There is no such requirement for the supply of alcohol in a members’ club.

 Please see the fees and charges page for further details on application costs.

 To apply by post, complete the downloadable application form and return it with a completed disclosure of convictions form and post it with the supporting documents detailed below to the following address: